 However, you can still use your other social media profiles by promoting different types of content from your other sources.
 Twitter may have a character limit, but it’s an ideal place to launch hashtag campaigns.
 Pinterest is perfect for photos, while Facebook is good for promos.
 The point is, whatever channel you decide to use, take full advantage of it by putting up the type of content that fits it best.

 Using one or two channels for your marketing campaign can be demanding; you can just imagine how much time, effort, and money you’ll have to spend when you go multichannel.
 This makes measurement and optimization a critical part of your strategy because this is how you’ll find out if your chosen platforms are holding up their end.

 Upon deciding which channels to use, you should also devise a metric that will help you gauge the success of that channel.
 As far as your online platforms are concerned, your best ally in optimizing them is analytics.
 Analytics will help you identify which parts of the world your traffic is coming from, as well as the keywords your market use when trying to find you.

-Also if you don’t have a website you could always build one.
-All you need is a reliable hosting, good domain name and a website builder like WordPress.
-There are lots of helpful sites with step-by-step guides on how to create your own website that you could to build a website.
+Also, if you don’t have a website, you could always build one.
+All you need is reliable hosting, a good domain name, and a website builder like WordPress, and there are lots of helpful sites with step-by-step guides on how to create your own site.